 - The lap belt is low and snug across the upper thighs, not the belly.

-- Other points to keep in mind when using seat belts include:
+Other points to keep in mind when using seat belts include:

 - Make sure your child does not tuck the shoulder belt under her arm or behind her back.
-This leaves the upper body unprotected and adds extra slack into the seat belt system, putting your child at risk of severe injury in a crash or with sudden braking.
+This leaves the upper body unprotected and adds extra slack to the seat belt system, putting your child at risk of severe injury in a crash or with sudden braking.